Dorothy D. & Joseph A. Moller Foundation

 The foundation is administered by the Hillsdale College Independence Foundation, which serves as trustee.
 The foundation lists no officer compensation, indicating it operates with minimal administrative overhead through Hillsdale College's administrative infrastructure.

-Historical Context: The foundation honors the legacy of Joseph A. Moller, who served as a second lieutenant in WWI and rose to colonel in WWII.
+Historical Context: The foundation honours the legacy of Joseph A. Moller, who served as a second lieutenant in WWI and rose to colonel in WWII.
 The Chicago Tribune noted he "led more raids over Europe than any other senior officer."
-He received the Silver Star, Distinguished Flying Cross, and foreign military honors for his service commanding the 390th Bombardment Group, which flew 301 missions into Germany and Occupied Europe.
+He received the Silver Star, Distinguished Flying Cross, and foreign military honours for his service commanding the 390th Bombardment Group, which flew 301 missions into Germany and Occupied Europe.

 Application Process & Timeline